 Good morning my lovelies, and happy Saturday!
-For todays Ace of Shades features, I’ve snagged a brand new book tag from Min and her Books.
+For today’s Ace of Shades feature, I’ve snagged a brand new book tag from Min and her Books.
 Min is on the Doves team, but this tag is so great, I had to give it a go!
 I’ve updated Question 4 to my team, team Irons, but do check out the original post and Min’s blog in general. 🙂

 Ace of Shades takes place in the very mysterious, very dangerous City of Sin.
 Name a fictional city with a personality of it’s own!